 The Boxer is one of the most popular breeds in the United States year after year.
 The American Kennel Club unveils an annual pooch popularity list, using the registration number associated with each different breed.
 The most recent figures available have Boxers at number 11 on the list – an impressive showing out of nearly 200 breed variations.
 This is also the first time in recent years that the Boxer is not in the top 10.
 As recently as 2013 it was at a lofty seventh place in the rankings.

-Of course, dogs like Bang Away are purebred and highly trained, and provide no hint of the devastating aggression that a Boxer dog is capable of.
+Of course, dogs like Bang Away are purebred and highly trained.
+They provide no hint of the devastating aggression that a Boxer dog with lesser training or irresponsible owners is capable of.

 Boxer: A Working Dog

-Boxers are classified as working dogs by the American Kennel Club, while the United Kennel Club regards it as a guardian dog.
-This breed is not restricted to just being a family pet, but is trained and put into use in a wide range of other positions.
+Boxers are classified as working dogs by the American Kennel Club, while the United Kennel Club regards them as guardian dogs.
+This breed is not restricted to just being a family pet but is trained and put into use in a wide range of other positions.

 - Police Dogs – Boxers are one of the preferred breeds for police work.
 They have a supreme focus and are effective in performing drug searches.
 They can also be trained to attack when faced with threats, and target criminals on command.

 - War Dogs – Boxers have long been used in military work, and are one of the breeds used in the U.S. Army.
-Their intelligence, adaptability and athleticism makes them highly valued.
+Their intelligence, adaptability, and athleticism make them highly valued.
 Boxers make great sentries, because of their protective nature and aggression.
 They also excel in detecting explosives and taking on search and rescue missions.